scout-ch/tractor-k8s-ingress/Readme.md

 # Tractor k8s ingress

-This a helm char values file for deploying [Traefik v3](https://doc.traefik.io/traefik/) as an ingress controller in a Kubernetes cluster on Infomaniak Kubernetes Service.
+This a helm chart values file for deploying [Traefik v3](https://doc.traefik.io/traefik/) as an ingress controller in a Kubernetes cluster on Infomaniak Kubernetes Service.

 It is based on the [official Traefik helm chart](https://doc.traefik.io/traefik/getting-started/kubernetes/).